It's Time For Your Seasonal Tune-Up & Dose of Immuni-Tea!

-If the past few weeks are any indication, we're in for a chilly winter (then again, this is Kentucky, so I could be putting my foot in my mouth!).
-However, regardless of temperature, flu season is upon us and whether you've had your flu shot or not, it's the perfect time to get your integrative seasonal tune-up.
+If the past few weeks are any indication, the cold months are here and flu season is right around the corner!
 And let's not forget that as much as we love the holidays, they can create excessive stress, which puts us at risk of getting sick.
+So, it's time for your flu shot...AND your acupuncture flu shot!

 So - what can an integrative approach offer for fending off illnesses in the cold months?